WHO Water Report: 2.1 Billion Lack Safe Water at Home

 Some key findings:

-- 844 million people (about 1 in 10 people worldwide) still lack access to basic drinking water, including 263 million who must walk/wait more than 30 minutes for water, 423 who use unprotected sources like unprotected springs, and 159 who collect surface water from lakes or streams.
+- 844 million people (about 1 in 10 people worldwide) still lack access to basic drinking water, including 263 million who must walk/wait more than 30 minutes for water, 423 million who use unprotected sources like unprotected springs, and 159 million who collect surface water from lakes or streams.
 Over 90% of the people collecting surface water live in rural areas.

 - 2.3 billion people still lack basic sanitation (1 in 3 people worldwide), including 892 million who practice open defecation.
 The vast majority of those practicing open defecation live in rural areas.